nvim-neorg/neorg/README.md

   ```

   If you don't want to always be on the bleeding edge version of Neorg you can use _tags_ to
   slow down the rate at which you get features.
-The `latest` tag is updated by us every
-  time Neorg hits a new release, so you don't have to worry about all the updates inbetween.
-  You can also pin Neorg to one specific version through e.g. `tag = "0.0.9"`.
+You can pin Neorg to one specific version through e.g. `tag = "0.0.9"`.

 - [Packer (with lazyloading)](https://github.com/wbthomason/packer.nvim):